Private Car: 3 1/2 hours

 Home to the largest whiskey selection in Europe, Celtic Whiskey offers you a bespoke experience in one of Ireland’s biggest exports.
 Ranging from the well-known Jameson Collection to rarities.

 View Ireland from its highest point on this epic adventure.
-With a team of highly qualified and experienced mountain guides, you will be in safe hands as you ascend the Macgillycuddy’s Reeks.
+With a team of highly qualified and experienced mountain guides, you will be in safe hands as you ascend the Macgillycuddy’s Reeks, for more information or to book your guided tour with Carrauntoohil Ascents please click here.
 Famous routes such as the Devil’s Ladder, Brother O’ Shea’s Gully and Hags Tooth Ridge each cater for different grades but all lead to the rewarding finish line and unmatchable views.

 The Spa at Muckross

-After an exuberating day, take some time out and enjoy a treatment from one of our highly trained therapists.
-Allow your muscles to rejuvenate and your mind to relax. https://www.muckrosspark.com/spa/
+After an exuberating day, take some time out and enjoy a treatment from one of our highly trained therapists in The Spa at Muckross.
+Allow your muscles to rejuvenate and your mind to relax.

 Gaelic or Hurling Football Match

-Challenge yourself and try escape themed scenarios within 60 minutes.
+Challenge yourself and try escape themed scenarios within 60 minutes for teams of 2-6 people and larger groups may also be accommodated.
 Wits, guile and ingenuity are required to solve puzzles, riddles, ciphers among other challenges.
+Find out more, here.

 An elegant and comfortable bar on Main Street Killarney.
-The relaxed atmosphere is enhanced by the smooth piano melodies.
+The Liquid Lounge has a relaxed atmosphere which is enhanced by the smooth piano melodies.
 Based in the centre of town, you are in walking distance of all the exciting bars in Killarney.